jellyfin/jellyfin-media-player/README.md

 If your distro provides Qt 5.7.1 or later packages, try to use them.
 Otherwise, find a Qt download at qt.io.

+On Windows and OSX, you can omit the ``-DQTROOT`` argument to use the Qt built by Plex.
+(Untested whether this works reliably.)

 ### Building mpv and ffmpeg

 While most distros have FFmpeg and mpv packages, they're often outdated.
 It's recommended to build a current version, or to get them from 3rd party sources (some are listed on https://mpv.io/installation/).